clementchadebec/pyraug/docs/source/getting_started.rst

 - :ref:`pyraug.models`: This is the module where any Variational Autoencoder model is implemented.
 It is composed of:

     - :ref:`pyraug.models.nn`: The module gathers all the neural networks architectures for the encoders, decoders and metrics networks (if applicable) used within the models.
-    - :ref:`pyraug.models.base`: This is the base module of the VAE models.
+    - pyraug.models.base: This is the base module of the VAE models.
-    - :ref:`pyraug.models.other_model`: By convention, each implemented model is contained within a folder located in :ref:`pyraug.models` in which are located 4 modules:
+    - pyraug.models.other_model: By convention, each implemented model is contained within a folder located in :ref:`pyraug.models` in which are located 4 modules:

         - *model_config.py*: Contains a :class:`OtherModelConfig` instance inheriting from :class:`~pyraug.models.base.BaseModelConfig` where the model configuration is stored and a :class:`OtherModelSamplerConfig` instance inheriting from :class:`~pyraug.models.base.BaseSamplerConfig` where the configuration of the sampler used to generate new samples is defined.
         - *other_model_model.py*: An implementation of the other_model inheriting from :class:`~pyraug.models.BaseVAE`.